 AI has the potential to play a significant role in achieving the SDGs

-It might be overwhelming to write about all the way AI can help the 17 SDGs.
+It might be overwhelming to write about all the ways AI can help the 17 SDGs.
 Let me discuss one application for each of the first 3 goals and keep the rest for upcoming blogs.

 We, in this plant, are not running out of food.
 There are places with abundance and places with the scarcity of food.
-Efficient routing of food is the solutions.
+Efficient routing of food is the solution.
 The money to purchase the food is not a concern here.
 AI techniques are extensively used to identify countries and regions of excess food, followed by efficient routes to ship it to the locations where that requires the most.

 Good health and well being

 Applications of AI that we generally see in health care are mostly at the higher end of the spectrum.
 Robots performing surgery.
 On the other hand, AI is helping to map the groundwater quality and how it is changing over time.
 For many places in Asia and Africa, groundwater from wells and ponds are consumed directly.
 That makes healthcare and well being of people there directly connected with the weather they consume.
-Early detection of groundwater quality degradation detection helps regional governments to act and take the right measure to protect the water quality or provide people with community filter systems.
+Early detection of groundwater quality degradation detection helps regional governments act and take the right measure to protect the water quality or provide people with community filter systems.